Tag Archive for: Livestreaming

 Are you nervous about doing the wrong steps?
 Keep in mind that a Zumba® class is not a dance class.
 It is not about learning the choreography or doing the right steps.
 It’s just about moving.
 I will keep the songs and steps the same from class to class, so every week will feel better as you get more comfortable with the moves.
 Taking a Zumba® class is, in my opinion, is a great way to feel good in your own body and to groove out all your stress.
 I can’t wait to see you on the dance floor!

 Livestream Zumba® classes start June 14th.
-Enjoy a 14 Day free trial of MOVE Livestream and join the dance fitness party this summer.
+Enjoy your first class free of MOVE Livestream and join the dance fitness party this summer.

 The latest blog from Elaine Economou with tips to maximize your online fitness classes is now posted on the popular website, Sixty and Me.